firecat53/dockerfiles/stringer/README.rst

 Docker Stringer
 ===============

+NOTE: I got this working on my laptop, but it gave me troubles on my server, so I gave up for now.
+No guarantees it'll work for you!

 This is a Dockerfile to set up the Stringer RSS reader.
 Feeds will be updated every 10 min and old stories cleaned up every 30 days (values can be adjusted in schedule.rb)

 Thanks to: https://github.com/antonlindstrom/stringer-docker